 Generally, they are spotted on the Blue Ridge Parkway about 35 minutes south of Asheville.
 According to the Parkway folks, the altitudes at which the Monarchs fly make it difficult to experience the viewing of this exodus anywhere else along their trip home to Mexico.
 At over 5,000 feet Wagon Wheel Gap provides the optimal viewing area in which these ethereal, winged creatures are offered up as a vision as they make their way home.

-So, come on over, we’ll have breakfast here At Cumberland Falls and try and find the magic of the Monarchs.
+So, come on over, we’ll have breakfast here At Cumberland Falls Bed and Breakfast Inn and try and find the magic of the Monarchs.

 Patti and Gary Wiles